 For a quarterback in football, it’s essential to know how to increase throwing power If you’ve struggled with generating enough power in your throw, this article is for you.
-I love studying the specific movements of footballers when they throw a ball.
-How are they able to generate power and how do body mechanics work behind a powerful throw?
+I love studying the biomechanics of throwing a football especially when it comes to helping athletes throw further.

 The simple answer would be to work on two crucial aspects to increase throwing power, the first one is external rotation of the arm, and the second is the ability to create a hip and shoulder disassociation and trunk rotation.
 I see a lot of quarterbacks not being able to generate power in their throw.
 This is because they just get the ball back behind their head and don’t get much external rotation in the arm.